Aslaan001/CIS_Problems/array pair sum divisibility/problem.md

 ## Output Format

-- Return `"YES"` if array elements can be paired such that sum of every pair is divisible by `k`.
+- Return `"true"` if array elements can be paired such that sum of every pair is divisible by `k`.
-- Otherwise, Return `"NO"`.
+- Otherwise, Return `"false"`.